MrImaginatory/Employee-Mern-Stack/README.md

 ## Usage

 Once the application is running, you can access the Employee Management System in your web browser.
 Register a new user to get started, and then you can add, view, update, and delete employee records as needed.
+You can also add images of employees using external links.

 ## Contributing